Music Directors & Collaborative Artists

 His favourite artistic collaboration is with his wife, soprano Laura Brandt, and may soon include music-making with their son Elliot.

-Accompanist, Women's Choir
+Collaborative Artist, Women's Choir

 Marie Lewin has been with Westwinds since the Choral program was started in 1993, either as a choral conductor, or an accompanist.
 She is a well-known vocal accompanist for the Calgary Music Festival, Contemporary Showcase and NATS auditions, as well as a church musician.
 Marie also maintains an active piano studio.